Current Students

 Web Page Description

-Diagnostic Examination The Diagnostic Examination is administered to all entering students once a year during exam week at the end of the fall semester.
-This exam is intended to ascertain the entering student’s level of musicianship skills, and identify areas in need of practice.
+Diagnostic Examination / First-Year Oral The Diagnostic Examination for Composition and Musicology students is administered to entering students each year during exam week at the end of the fall semester.
+The First-Year Oral Examination will be administered to all Ethnomusicology students.
+These examinations are intended to ascertain student’s level of musicianship skills, and identify areas in need of practice.
 This information helps the faculty to prepare students adequately for careers in teaching and research.

 Qualifying Examination

-The Qualifying Examination is normally taken at the beginning of the second semester of the second year for all students in Composition.
+For Composition, the Qualifying Examination is taken by all students at the beginning of the second semester of the second year.
 For Musicology, the Qualifying Examination is divided into two parts, with Part 1 taken at the end of semester four and Part 2 at the beginning of semester five.
-For Ethnomusicology doctoral candidates, the mini-portfolio is submitted at the end of the first year of study.
-You must pass the qualifying examination in order to continue study in the doctoral program.
+For Ethnomusicology, the mini-portfolio is submitted at the end of the first year of study.
+All doctoral candidates must pass the qualifying examination in order to continue study in the doctoral program.

 Quick Links